Janice Reid: Education

 In the field of education she served on the Federal Higher Education Council, the Australian Vice-Chancellors’ Committee (now Universities Australia), the Executive of the Academy of the Social Sciences in Australia (ASSA), of which she is an elected Fellow (FASSA), the Council of the Association of Commonwealth Universities, the Federal Council for Australia-Latin America Relations (COALAR) as Chair of its Education Committee, the 2002 Federal Higher Education Review Reference Group.
-From 2005–2008 she was the Australian representative and Vice Chair of the governing board of the Paris-based OECD’s program on institutional management in higher education (IMHE) and in 2012 Chair of the NSW Vice-Chancellor’s Committee.
-From 2011 she was Vice-Chair of the international Talloires Network of universities committed to social responsibility, and was Australia’s representative on the Council of the University of the South Pacific, a twelve nation university.
+From 2005 to 2008 she was the Australian representative and Vice Chair of the governing board of the Paris-based OECD's program on institutional management in higher education (IMHE) and in 2012 Chair of the NSW Vice-Chancellor's Committee.
+From 2011 she was vice-chair of the international Talloires Network of universities committed to social responsibility, and was Australia's representative on the Council of the University of the South Pacific, a twelve nation university.
 She previously served on the boards of the Blue Mountains Grammar School (New South Wales) and Anglican Church Grammar School (Queensland).
 In 2015–16 Reid was a member of the Review Committee, which was appointed to provide expert advice on revisions to the Australian Code for the Responsible Conduct of Research, a document co-written by NHMRC, the Australian Research Council (ARC) and Universities Australia (UA), and to produce draft Guides on investigating and managing potential breaches of the Code.
 She was subsequently appointed to the Australian Research Integrity Committee.